alexdesiqueira/fcn_microct/README.md

 ## Predicting on Larson et al's data

-After training one of the architectures into the input data — or if you would like to use one of weights we made available — you can use the script `predict.py` to predict results — i.e., use the network to separate regions of interest into your data.
-For example, the command
+After training one of the architectures into the input data — or if you would like to use one of weights we made available on [Dryad](https://doi.org/10.6078/D1069R) — you can use the script `predict.py` to predict results — i.e., use the network to separate regions of interest into your data.
+For example, when on the folder `fullconvnets`,  the command

 ```bash
 $ python predict.py -n 'tiramisu_3d' -t 'tiramisu-67' -w 'larson_tiramisu_3d-67.hdf5'